 - Testing accommodations

 - Assistive technology

 - Alternate format materials

-Please note that there is no automatic continuation of services from high school to the University.
-If a student with a disability does not request a reasonable accommodation from the Disability Resources Office, it may remain unknown and unaddressed.
-In addition, a Letter of Accommodation (LOA) does not transfer between institutions of higher education.
-If you have previously attended another university or college and received accommodations, you are still responsible for following the procedures for requesting reasonable accommodations listed on the Disability Resources website, as well as submitting supporting documentation.
+Please note that there is no automatic continuation of IEPs, 504 Plans, or other services from high school to the university.
+If a student with a disability does not request a reasonable accommodation from Student Accessibility Services, it may remain unknown and unaddressed.
+In addition, a letter of accommodation does not transfer between institutions of higher education.
+If a student with a disability has previously attended another university or college and received accommodations, they are still responsible for following the procedures for requesting reasonable accommodations as outlined on the Student Accessibility Services site.

-Student employees who desire reasonable accommodations in connection with their employment should contact the Director of Equal Opportunity at (508) 531-2744.
+Employees, including student employees, who desire reasonable accommodations for a disability in connection with their employment should contact the Office of Equal Opportunity at 508.531.2744 or EO@bridgew.edu.

-The University is committed to providing equal and integrated access for individuals with disabilities to all the academic, social, cultural and recreational programs it offers as required by law.
+The university is committed to providing equitable and integrated access for individuals with disabilities to all the academic, employment, social, cultural and recreational programs it offers as required by law.

 Having been established in 1840, many buildings on Bridgewater State University’s campus were built circa 1990.
 As the University continually works to improve campus accessibility through updates and new construction, the achievement of full architectural and physical access is a work-in-progress.
 A majority of the university buildings and all residence halls are accessible, and all campus parking lots have handicap designated spaces as required.
 The University has accessible travel ways throughout the campus and offers accessible campus bus service.
 Students may contact Student Accessibility Services for assistance planning their campus navigation and/or to request reasonable accommodations related to accessibility needs.